Michael-Fleicher/Image-Convolution-and-Edge-Detection/README.md

 # Convolution & Edge Detection
-The purpose of this repository is to demonstrate the concept of the convolution and edge detection by performing simple manipulations on images, without use of any Image processing libraries This repository covers:
+The purpose of this repository is to demonstrate the concept of the convolution and edge detection by performing simple manipulations on images, without use of any Image processing libraries.

+This repository covers:
 - Implementing convolution on 1D and 2D arrays
 - Performing image derivative and image blurring